2010 Washington Mystics season

-The 2010 WNBA season is the 13th season for the Washington Mystics of the Women's National Basketball Association.
+The 2010 WNBA season was the 13th season for the Washington Mystics of the Women's National Basketball Association.
 This season was the first that the Mystics won 20 games and had home court advantage to open a playoff series.
 They would not have home court again until the 2017 First Round.
 This was also the best regular-season record in franchise history.

 Transactions

 Dispersal draft

 Based on the Mystics' 2009 record, they would pick 6th in the Sacramento Monarchs dispersal draft.
 The Mystics picked Kristin Haynie.

-WNBA Draft
+WNBA draft

-The following are the Mystics' selections in the 2010 WNBA Draft.
+The following are the Mystics' selections in the 2010 WNBA draft.